Section Two: Student Rights and Responsibilities

 To appeal a Student Community Standards Committee hearing outcome:

 - Accused students or complainants may petition within three (3) business days of the date of the hearing outcome.
-Such petitions will be in writing and will be delivered to the Conduct Administrator or designee.
+Such petitions will be in writing and will be delivered to the Director of the Conduct Administrator or designee.
+In Student Community Standards Committee cases that already involve the Director of the Conduct Administrator or designee, petitions will be delivered to the Campus Director (campus) or the Vice President of Student & Alumni Affairs (online).

 - Except as required to explain the basis of new information, a review will be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes: